Home > Blogs > What Are the Dengue Symptoms in Children?

 • Aching joints

 Children with dengue may experience symptoms a few days after being bitten by an infected mosquito.
-In addition to the typical dengue signs, certain children may additionally go through the following:
+In addition to the typical dengue signs, confident children may additionally go through the following:

 • Body patches